 Sym-bionic Titan is an American animated series that was unfortunately cancelled before it even had a chance to establish itself.
 Created by the legendary Genndy Tartakovsky, who is also responsible for the creation and production of Dexter’s Laboratory and Samurai Jack, Sym-bionic Titan was extremely promising.
 But because it only lived through a short 20-episode run, it wasn’t able to establish a strong enough fan base to successfully protest against its cancellation.

-The series centers a princess (Ilana) and her two guardians (Lance and Octus) who witness the hostile takeover of their home planet, so flee to Earth for the sake of keeping Ilana’s safe.
+The series centers a princess, Ilana, and her two guardians, Lance and Octus, who witness the hostile takeover of their home planet and flee to Earth to keep Ilana’s safe.
 Because they are being hunted by antagonists from their home planet, they decide to hide in plain sight by posing as a human family.
 What drives the series’ premise is that the protagonists are borne warriors who can summon high-tech and self-aware battle suits to defend themselves against the other interplanetary beings who are ordered to terminate them.
 However, it doesn’t take long before Ilana, Lance, and Octus are tracked down and attacked.
-And after fighting as individual units, they soon realize that they can merge into one large “titan” that resembles Transformer-like gundam commonly seen in Japanese anime.
+And after fighting as individual units, they soon realize that they can merge into one large titan that resembles Transformer-like gundam commonly seen in Japanese anime.

 The series premiered on Cartoon Network and continued to air on it’s Adult Swim segment, the home of animated series that are targeted at older audience members broadcasted alongside shows like Rick & Morty and Bob’s Burgers.
 So naturally, it’s audience mostly consisted of teenagers and young adults.
-What’s great about Sym-bionic Titan is that it is character-driven above all else.
-The three protagonists are forced into their current dynamic during the start of the series, so we as the audience get to know them as they get to know each other; a connection that mirrors Star and Marco’s initial relationship in Star vs. the Forces of Evil, however Ilana, Lance, and Octus’ dynamic is much more complicated.
+What’s great about Sym-bionic Titan is that it’s character-driven above all else.
+The three protagonists are forced into their current dynamic during the start of the series, so we as the audience get to know them as they get to know each other; a connection that mirrors Star and Marco’s initial relationship in Star vs. the Forces of Evil; however Ilana, Lance, and Octus’ dynamic is much more complicated.